rlin264/google-form-simple/README.md

 ## Available Scripts

+To run the app, first install the necessary packages with:

+### `npm install`

-To run the app, first start the backend from the project directory with:
+Then start the backend from the project directory with:

 ### `node backend/server.js`